-Any student who fails to comply with University policies or local, state or federal laws may be subject to discipline under the University Code of Student Conduct.
+Any student who fails to comply with university policies or local, state, or federal laws may be subject to discipline under the University Code of Student Conduct.
 Sanctions can include, but are not limited to, a reprimand, disciplinary probation, withdrawal of privileges, suspension, and/or expulsion.
-When a student's presence on campus is considered a threat to order, health or safety, the provost or his or her designee may impose a mandatory leave of absence or conditions on the student's attendance.
+When a student's presence on campus is considered a threat to order, health, or safety, the provost or their designee may impose a mandatory leave of absence or conditions on the student's attendance.

 Generally, prospective students are asked about certain felony convictions.
-Employees are also required to disclose any and all convictions for a felony, crime of violence, dishonesty or crime against property or involving the threat of violence.
+Employees are also required to disclose all convictions for a felony, crime of violence, dishonesty, or crime against property or involving the threat of violence.
 A criminal record, if relevant to the position in question, is a factor considered in the employment process.

-Crime Prevention and Drug and Alcohol Abuse Education Programs Available Through the UAFS Police Department and the Office of Student Affairs
+Prevention and Education Programs Available Through the UAFS Police Department and the Office of Student Affairs

 Programs are available to members of the university community on the topics of crime prevention and drug and alcohol abuse.
-Programs can be arranged through the director/chief of the UAFS Police Department, the Student Affairs Office, and/or Housing and Residential Life.
+Programs can be arranged through the director/chief of the UPD, the Student Affairs Office, and/ or Housing and Residential Life.